Jinlab-AiPhenomics/SenNet/README.md

 Run the tools/train.py file and fill in the configuration file to train the model.

-We also provide code for fitting senescence curves and calculating dynamic senescence traits and in tools/senescence-logist.py
+#The scripts for fitting senescence curves and calculating dynamic senescence traits are provided in tools/senescence-logist.py

-Moreover, We provide code for machine learning to screen high-yielding varieties in tools/RF.py and compute OA, F1, Recall in tools/evaluate_classic.py
+#The scripts for screening high-yielding varieties using machine learning are provided in tools/RF.py
+#The scripts for computing OA, F1, and Recall metrics are provided in tools/evaluate_classic.py

 ## Citation